alessiomason/WAII-Labs/README.md

 ### Folders content and brief changelog
 - Lab 2
-	- Profile and customer APIs
+	- Products and customers APIs
 	- Minimal client interface to verify the correct implementation of the APIs

 - Lab 3
-	- Ticket, purchase, expert and manager APIs
+	- Tickets, purchases, experts and managers APIs
-	- Integration tests to verify all APIs (these integration tests were for the most part not updated for the final project)
+	- Integration tests to verify all APIs (these tests were for the most part not updated for the final project)
 	- Initial Docker Compose deployment

 - Lab 4
 	- Login with Keycloak
-	- APIs authorization by role
+	- APIs authorization by role (customer, expert or manager)

 - Lab 5
 	- Customer and expert sign up with Keycloak